skvadrik/re2c/src/manual/warnings/undefined_control_flow/simple_example.rst

             { return 'a'; }
     }

-Note that default rule brings no overhead: it simply binds code to default label.
+Note that the default rule brings no overhead: it simply binds code to the default label.